smart-sensor-systems-thuas/Robo-3DGS/README.md

     - `images.txt` image with correpsonding camera pose and used camera
     - `points3D.txt` starting point cloud

-Typically you would use only one camera, however setups with multiple different cameras are supported through `cameras.txt`.
+Typically you would use only one camera, however setups with multiple different cameras are supported through `cameras.txt`:

 ```
 #   CAMERA_ID, MODEL, WIDTH, HEIGHT, PARAMS[]